cdeligi/powerquote-pulse-pro/README.md

 ## Environment Variables

-Create a `.env` file in the project root and define your Supabase credentials.
+Copy `.env.example` to `.env` in the project root and add your Supabase credentials.
+The `.env` file is ignored by Git, so you'll need to create it yourself whenever you clone the repo.
 These values are used by the application and the Supabase CLI:

 ```dotenv
 VITE_SUPABASE_URL=<your-supabase-url>